ringcentral/ringcentral-api-docs/docs/team-messaging/quick-start.md

     * Create a new Java project
     * Select the Gradle Project wizard
-    * Enter project name "Create_Team"
+    * Enter project name "TeamMessagingQuickStart"
     * Open the <tt>build.gradle</tt> file and add the RingCentral Java SDK to the project as shown below:

     ```json